 The Mediterranean diet is solely based on locally sourced fresh food items, so you can stay assured of minimizing the risk of health issues like heart disease, hypertension, diabetes, and certain types of cancers.

-So, in a nutshell, we can say that both the diet plans have their share of health benefits for people around.
+So, in a nutshell, we can say that both diet plans have their share of health benefits for people around them.
 You can follow the one that suits you better for your weight loss and fitness goals.

 Are there any risks or side effects associated with these diet plans?